codeamazone/miu-app/README.md

 - Migrate

-  In your shell, execute the following commands for migrations successively:
+  In your shell, execute the following commands for migrations:

 ```
 python manage.py makemigrations ideas